Your First Visit

 At your first appointment, we will gather information about your pet’s background, health, diet, and training.
 We can also address any questions or concerns you might have.

-Please arrive 10 minutes prior to your pet's appointment.
-If you have not filled out our patient forms yet, plan to arrive 15 minutes ahead of your appointment.
+Please arrive 10 minutes prior to your pet's appointment for check-in.
+If you have not filled out all relevant patient forms yet, plan to arrive 15 minutes ahead of your appointment.